-Respondent claims that the diversion analysis for the sixth health plan, rebuts the conclusion that ProMedica is St. Luke's next best substitute.
+Respondent claims that the diversion analysis for the sixth health plan, we rebuts the conclusion that ProMedica is St. Luke's next best substitute.
 We are not persuaded.
-First. although the diversion analysis shows that Mercy is the closest substitute for enrollees at St. Luke's, ProMedica is still a significant competitor; nearly of St. Luke's patients would choose a ProMedica hospital if St. Luke's were unavailable.
+First, although the diversion analysis shows that Mercy is the closest substitute for the enrollees at St. Luke's, ProMedica is still a significant competitor; nearly for the enrollees Luke's patients would choose a ProMedica hospital if St. Luke's were unavailable.
 See PX02148 at 163, in camera.
-Second, while Respondent is correct that derives from than from any other MCO,
+Second, while Respondent is correct that the derives from than from any other MCO.